 Mobile devices are subject to the threats of traditional computer systems along with those entailed by their mobile nature.
-The threats considered in this Protection Profile are those of network eavesdropping, network attacks, physical access, malicious or flawed applications, persistent presence, backup, cloud, biometric impersonation, revocation of biometric credentials, and revocation of biometric template as detailed in the following sections.
+The threats considered in this Protection Profile are those of network eavesdropping, network attacks, physical access, malicious or flawed applications, persistent presence, and backup as detailed in the following sections.